 Soon after reading this paper, I experienced another knee lock.
 I immediately pushed and prodded in the area around the TF joint.
 Bingo!
 The pain, the lock, the noise ….
 It was all coming from the TF joint area.
 Certain leg positions were clearly causing my fibular head to move out of its normal position in the tibial socket.
 And when the leg unlocked, I could feel (and hear) the fibular head sliding back into its normal position.
 Thunk!

 My body did not lie.
 It WAS a large bone “moving back into place.”
 My knee lock is caused by an instability of the tibiofibular joint.
-And as I relay this information to every knee lock sufferer I speak with, I would say that roughly 4 of 5 have confirmed this as the identical source of their problem. (click to enlarge images)
+And as I relay this information to every knee lock sufferer I speak with, nearly everyone has confirmed this as the identical source of their problem. (click to enlarge images)